 - Execution: Eight hours (80% of your time) on Tuesday – Friday evenings between 6pm and 8pm.

-First, let’s take a concrete example…
+But first, let’s take a concrete example…

 Imagine you’ve just picked your One Thing.
 You’ve decided to become a writer and to start a blog like this one.
 In the beginning, you’ll want to spend most of your time planning.
 You’ll also want to hold off on promoting your blog to people.
 So, assuming you have ten hours a week, your schedule might look like this in the beginning…